Requesting an Absentee Ballot (return to top)

 - What is the deadline to be registered to vote?

 Maine voters may register at any time, including on Election Day.
 If you are a UOCAVA voter and have not yet registered, please contact the Elections Division at 1-888-VOTESME or UOCAVA.CEC@maine.gov.
-You must register to vote and request an absentee ballot by 5:00 p.m. on Election Day if you want to participate in that election.
+You must register to vote and request an absentee ballot by 12 p.m. (noon) on the day before Election Day if you want to participate in that election.
 You can also download a voter registration application from our information page for Uniformed Service & Overseas (UOCAVA) Voters.
 Instructions for completing and returning the application are available on that page.